-- In the 🕒 Treeview ensure the right-click on the results for Excavation to -14m (the last but one loadcase) and Set Active. - If not already on, add the Deformed mesh to add the deformed mesh layer to the Treeview. - In the panel at the bottom of the Treeview press the Deformations... button, select the Specify factor option and specify a factor of 5.
-Press OK to return.

-• Double click the View properties control object in the D Treeview.
-On the View tab ensure the option to Show only activated elements is selected.
-Click OK to visualise the deformed mesh for the active elements at increment 8 (Excavation to -14m), magnified by a factor of 5.
+- In the 🕒 Treeview ensure the right-click on the results for Excavation to -14m (the last but one loadcase) and Set Active. - In the panel at the bottom of the Treeview press the Deformations... button, select the Specify factor option and specify a factor of 45.
+Press OK to visualise the deformed mesh for the active elements at increment 8 (Excavation to -14m), magnified by a factor of 45.

-A graph of the deformation of the wall toe over a range of excavation loadcases will now be created using the graph wizard.
+A graph of the deformation of the wall toe (highlighted in the above image) over a range of excavation loadcases will now be created using the graph wizard.

-- Zoom into the top left-hand side of the model and select the node at the wall toe.
-See image right. - With the Time history option selected click Next
+- Select the node at the toe of the wall - With the Time history option selected click Next